Safest Teeth Whiteners

 White fillings are known to “shrink” over time, causing bacteria leakage into the seal between the tooth and filling.

-If your enamel is worn down, they may recommend an occlusal splint.
-This type of mouthguard protects your teeth (and fillings) from the damaging effects of bruxism.
+Your dentist may recommend an occlusal splint if your enamel is worn down.
+This mouthguard protects your teeth (and fillings) from the damaging effects of bruxism.

-These types of food can loosen dental restorations.
+These types of food can loosen dental restorations since they can put extra pressure on the tooth or dislodge the dental filling.
 Refrain from eating them in excess if you have dental fillings.
 Eat more healthy foods low in sugar and acidity.

 In this article